angecas/gameApp/README.md

 ## Part I

-- Implemented authentication with Firebase (create user, sin in and sign out).
+- Implemented authentication with Firebase (create user, sign in and sign out).
 - Tested in bigger and smaller mobile devices
-- Listed the type of genres and games with infinite scrolling and allows to mark and select double tapping favorite genres.
+- Listed the type of genres and games with infinite scrolling and allows to mark favorite genres by double tapping.
-- Allow to open the details of each game genre, by seeing details and the games.
+- Allow to open the details of each game genre: shome details and associated games.